-Rotarians from Ottery will set sail around the Devon and Cornish coast to raise money for injured service personnel.
+Four Rotarians from Ottery are currently sailing around the Devon and Cornish coast to raise money for injured service personnel.

-The four Ottery Rotarians hope ‘Sail4Poppies’ can also double up as another huge success for the Royal British Legion Sailing Experience.
+The four men on board the 38ft offshore yacht, Stenfis, hope the ‘Sail4Poppies’ project can also double up as a success for the Royal British Legion Sailing Experience.

-The project provides an opportunity for injured members of the Armed Forces to take on a new challenge by joining the crew for part of the course.
+The initiative provides an opportunity for injured members of the Armed Forces to take on a new challenge by joining the crew for part of the course.

 The crew members say they are ‘determined to promote the magnificent work of the Royal British Legion, especially for those servicemen and women who have been injured in the combat operations of recent years’.